Shamik-07/compound_ai_agentic_system/README.md

 ### Ask me anything(AMA)

-This is self-explanatory, and it aims to answer questions
+This is self-explanatory, and it aims to answer any question that the user might have, all under the ambit of the internet of course 😉.

 # Project Details